itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

     * [How to Integrate Docker,Selenium Grid with Jenkins](https://www.youtube.com/watch?v=JgrJhRxO-6Q)
     * [Docker : How to run selenium grid in docker using Jenkins](https://www.youtube.com/watch?v=O9zbuQuLpMU)

----

-### Framework - Maven Command Line

-* We can use maven commands in Jenkins to run the tests as a part of CI pipeline.
-* `mvn clean test` will execute the tests in default environment i.e. STAGE and default browser i.e. chrome.
-* To customize the test run, we can add parameters like `mvn clean test -Denv=STAGE -Dbrowser=chrome`.
-* If we want to run specific scenarios, then we can provide the tags like `mvn clean test -Denv=STAGE -Dbrowser=chrome -Dcucumber.filter.tags=@smoke`, this will run only the scenarios that are tagged as `@smoke`.
-* If we want to use run through CLI runner, then we can give the following command as below.
-The `mvn exec:java -Dexec.classpathScope=test -Dexec.mainClass=io.cucumber.core.cli.Main -Dexec.args="src/test/resources/framework/features --glue framework --threads 2" -Dcucumber.filter.tags=@smoke`
-* Another way is to provide cucumber tags directly as part of args:
-  `mvn exec:java -Dexec.classpathScope=test -Dexec.mainClass=io.cucumber.core.cli.Main -Dexec.args="src/test/resources/framework/features --glue framework --tags @smoke --threads 2"`

 #### Cucumber Tests on Selenoid Grid

 * Dynamic Grid that comes with Selenium has currently open issues and is not stable.
 An alternative to Dynamic Gris is Selenoid which is a powerful